WICG/webpackage/draft-yasskin-dispatch-bundled-exchanges.md

 ~~~

 To parse the index section, given its `sectionContents`, the `sectionsStart`
-offset, the `section-offsets` CBOR item, and the `metadata` struct to fill in,
+offset, the `sectionOffsets` CBOR item, and the `metadata` map to fill in,
 the parser MUST do the following:

 1. Let `index` be the result of parsing `sectionContents` as a CBOR item